 Another possible use for a series LLC might be in a professional service context, in which several professionals, such as doctors, could coown a series LLC, and then different subgroups of doctors could participate in the profits of separate offices or practice subgroups by placing them in separate series within the LLC.
+Although the PLLCA does not reference series PLLCs, a representative of the Illinois Secretary of State confirmed in an informal conversation at the time of publication of this handbook that it is possible to form a series PLLC.

-4. [1.10] Close Corporation
+5. [1.11] Close Corporation

 Another variant of the corporate form is the close corporation, described in Article 2A of the Business Corporation Act of 1983.
 See 805 ILCS 5/2A.05, et seq.
 In addition to the advantages described in §1.7 above for C corporations, the close corporation form also avoids certain formalities and simplifies the legal requirements related to operation of the venture.
 For example, shareholders of a close corporation may elect to dispense with the board of directors entirely and manage the business directly.
 805 ILCS 5/2A.45(a).
 Further, shareholders of a close corporation may enter into written agreements granting themselves, individually or in groups, the power to control most aspects of the management of the business without the risk that the entity will be deemed a partnership.
 805 ILCS 5/2A.40(a).

 To qualify as a close corporation, the shareholders of the entity must agree to have one or more of the following restrictions apply to their transfers of corporate stock: (a) the holder must offer the corporation or the other shareholders a right of first refusal to purchase the stock before offering it to a third party; (b) the corporation or any other shareholder is required to purchase the stock if the holder wishes to sell it; (c) the holder is required to obtain the consent of the corporation or any other shareholder before transferring stock; or (d) transfer of stock to certain persons is prohibited, provided that this prohibition is not manifestly unreasonable.
 805 ILCS 5/6.55(c), 5/1.80(s).
 These restrictions must appear either in the corporation's articles of incorporation or in an agreement entered into by all the corporation's shareholders.
 805 ILCS 5/1.80(s).
 If they appear in the articles of incorporation or an amendment to the articles, they must be authorized by all shareholders or, if the entity is being newly incorporated, all incorporators and subscribers.
 805 ILCS 5/2A.45(b).

 The close corporation statute states that if the shareholders have elected to eliminate the board of directors and to manage the close corporation themselves, then the shareholders assume all fiduciary duties and liabilities of directors with respect to the close corporation.
 805 ILCS 5/2A.45(a)(4).
 These same types of fiduciary duties may also be applied to shareholders of corporations and members of limited liability companies if the structures of these entities are analogous to statutory close corporations.
-See §§1.7 and 1.9 above.
+See §§1.7 and 1.11 above.